mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 You can see a Docker image as an archive of files that are sufficient to define a Linux environment.
 It is a folder of binaries and files that can be run on a Linux *kernel*.
 They are **built** from a [Dockerfile](https://docs.docker.com/engine/reference/builder/).

-By itself, a `Dockerfile` does not guarantee replicability in any way.
-But a built image does.
+By itself, a `Dockerfile` does not guarantee replicability in any way, but a built image does.

 ## Containers